-I often get asked how do I start, what do I need to start, or where do I begin to start my craft business?
-The secret is, that there’s not one clear plan.
+I often get asked how to start, what does a person need to start, or where I begin to start my craft business?
+The secret is, there’s not one clear plan.

 Follow these steps to get your entrepreneurial brain going.
 Use the worksheet to make notes and begin getting your business started in an organized way.

 Decide what to sell (wreaths, home decor, graphic tees, tumblers…) Use this first question to map out what you want to sell.
 Make sure to note what you can sell now and be sure to dream about what else you will sell.
 How do you hope to grow, and what do hope to sell in the future?
 (It’s ok if these are both the same).

 - What do you want to sell, to begin with?

 - What do you want to sell, as you grow?

 Next, you’ll need customers.
 Who do you plan to sell to?
 You will find more customers if you really narrow this down.
 I know, you are probably thinking you want to sell to EVERYONE, but be specific here.

 Will it be… Busy moms?
 Women-owned entrepreneurs, retired grandmas wanting more time with grandkids… what or whoever your perfect clients are, make some notes about them.
 This will make marketing to YOUR perfect clients easier.

 Make a list of traits and details about who you plan to sell your products to: Moms, teachers, and businesses (you can sell to many types of customers, but your business will grow faster if you pick one group to focus on at the beginning).